ashawkey/q10r/README.md

 # q10r

-This is a fork of [q10r](https://github.com/vlevit/q10r) modified to support embedding local videos.
+This is a fork of [q10r](https://github.com/vlevit/q10r) modified to support embedding videos.

 > q10r is a simple questionnaire web app based on Flask.
 It produces questionnaires from JSON files and stores submissions in JSON files under different directory.